awsdocs/aws-doc-sdk-examples/getting_started_scenarios/ecr_scenario/SPECIFICATION.md

 An ECR repository is a private Docker container registry provided by Amazon Web Services (AWS).
 It is a managed service that makes it easy to store, manage, and deploy Docker container images.

-Enter a repository name.
-For example, 'ecr1'

-ecr200
+The first task is to ensure we have a local image named hello-world.

+Operating System: Windows 10
+hello-world:latest
+The local image named hello-world exists.
+Repository created successfully.
-The ARN of the ECR repository is arn:aws:ecr:us-east-1:814548047983:repository/ecr200
+The ARN of the ECR repository is arn:aws:ecr:us-east-1:814548047983:repository/hello-world

-Press <ENTER> to continue:
+Enter 'c' followed by <ENTER> to continue: c
 Continuing with the program...

 --------------------------------------------------------------------------------